RC7502/RC7502.github.io/about.md

 2009 - RC and Ashley get engaged.
 Wedding plans ensue.

 2010 - RC and Ashley get married, proving that geeks can get the girl.

+2011 - RC and Ashley prepare for the ultimate miniboss, a baby!

+2012 - The first son of Bitsmack is born.

+2013 - Another challenge on the horizon.

+2014 - The Bitsmack kingdom receives its princess.